joon-e/tidycomm/README.md

 #> # ... with 1 more variable: Krippendorffs_Alpha <dbl>
 ```

-For detailed examples, see the vignettes:
+For detailed examples of all available functions, see the [documentation
+website](https://joon-e.github.io/tidycomm/) or read the vignettes:

 ``` r
 browseVignettes("tidycomm")